SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  1. (2)[Confirmed] Expanded World ->
 Bigger map, unlocking the whole of Hong Kong.
 Already confirmed by the devs!

+ 2. (4)[Unconfirmed] Turf for triad -> A large turf for each triad, which has many features that will enchance the coop (potential free roam and pvp) experience.
+The warehouse in this turf should allow for limitless tradingbetween the gang.
+Other buildings in this turf may include a gang base, nightclub, coop activities etc. Not yet confirmed.

+ 3. (4)[Unconfirmed] Hobbie buildings (Expanded in Hobbies) ->
+Buildings that contain various fun things to do (coop compatible).
+Some of these buildings would be Karaoke (sing to your hearts content, with or without friends), Gambling (A gambling house to set wagers for races, fight club, and perhaps some random casino games like poker), night club to dance and listen to music (perhaps a player could stream live music).

 - *Bug Fixes:*
 -